Idukki

 Research you cannot buy.
 Every question a shopper types is a gap in your product page, ranked by how often it is asked.
 That is the most honest CRO backlog you will ever get, generated by the people you are trying to convert.

 Compounding AI-search value.
-Structured Q&A bound to a SKU is exactly the shape AI assistants quote when a shopper asks them about your category.
+Structured Q&A bound to a SKU is exactly the shape AI assistants quote when a shopper asks them about your category, which is the same lever set out in twelve JSON-LD shapes agents quote.
 The same answers that convert on-site help you get cited off-site.
 The work pays twice.

 • 0